Camera insurance: your complete guide

 Can I insure a camera with previous damage?

-It’s unlikely you’ll be able to get cover for a camera that’s not in full working order or one that’s more than three years old.
+It’s unlikely you’ll be able to get insurance for camera gear that’s not in full working order or a camera that’s more than three years old.

 Compare home insurance